NIH-HPC/spark-slurm/README.md

 browser and point it to 'localhost:55555' to see the spark web ui.

-Connect to the cluster with pyspark
+Connect to the cluster with pyspark using one executor per node.
 ```
-$ pyspark --master spark://cn0443:7077
+$ pyspark --master spark://cn0443:7077 --executor-memory=40g
 Welcome to
      ____              __
     / __/__  ___ _____/ /__